 - 89% of SMEs are willing to share data with FinTech companies

-- A mere 4% of global customers are not aware of money transfer and payment of FinTech services
+- A mere 4% of global customers are not aware of money transfers and payment of FinTech services

 Reasons for Faster FinTech Adoption Rate